 I think I’m quite pure, in the sense that what you see is what you get.
 I think I am also quite honest about who I am, including my shortfalls.
 My husband calls me one of the most open and honest people he knows.
 He says I’m an adventurer.
 I love to laugh out loud, and when I’m sad I cry big tears.
 I love to cook and try new-to-me recipes with forgotten vegetables.
 I don’t wear make-up, and never really have.
 And I believe that bike-riding together with your partner is possibly the key to a good relationship.

-A: Well, the road to Amsterdam was a long one!
+I’m American, now Dutch, and well, the road to Amsterdam was a long one!
 I met my husband, who is from the Netherlands, while studying abroad in Nantes, France, in Fall 2000, but we only started dating in early 2003.
 A couple of countries and a couple of years later, we married after both graduating from the University of Maastricht in July 2005.
 And after a couple years in Antwerp, Belgium, we moved to Amsterdam in January 2008.

 Moving to the Netherlands, in the legal sense, was really quite easy for me as my husband is Dutch.
 We have this amazing housing site here where you can see nearly any home available for sale in the country.
 We bought our home at the very peak of the market in 2008, when I was about five months pregnant.
 Which, in hindsight, was not an optimal moment to be home shopping.
 While I would probably do things a bit differently if I could go back in time, I LOVE our neighbourhood and am so happy we ended up here.